 Sheila joined the Ulex team in 2019.
 She supports partner organisations and is taking a lead role developing Ulex’s work building capacity for POC and migrant led activism.
 Prior to joining Ulex her activism was primarily focused in the UK around grassroots organizing, including the anti-fracking, anti-aviation and anti oil sponsorship movements.

 Kat’s social change practice started with zero waste grassroots initiatives in Russia, developing these into a regional project integrating citizens initiatives, local authorities, and international networks.
-To her role as project coordinator, she brings experience of international collaboration and municipal level organising.
-On the path of her own activist burnout recovery she got immersed into dance improvisation & somatic practices, which fed her inspiration about mindfulness and nature connection for resourcing sustainable activism.
+Through the path of her own activist burnout journey Kat discovered how somatic practices, mindfulness and nature connection could provide resilience and resourcing.
+She brings this experience along with skills of international collaboration and municipal level organising to her role as project coordinator at Ulex.

 Lou’s background in academia and sociological research supports her ongoing passion for documenting and communicating Ulex’s extensive knowledge of burnout and trauma in the activist field.
 As a trainer and designer for Resourcing Resilience, Working with Trauma, Lou is currently training in somatic methods of working with trauma, tension, stress and overwhelm which she applies to her research work and embodiment practice.
 In addition, Lou is currently the Ulex coordinator on an international project developing resources and training material for the newly emerging field of migrant solidarity resilience work.